Infrastructure and economic growth are inextricably intertwined

 Until then the various departments would use various private sector operators, even semi-private operators, to do that.
 We took a decision that Public Works must become the implementation agent of choice.
 Currently, we are about 70% of that target.

-So we don’t only deliver infrastructure such as office buildings, schools, clinics and hospitals, but we also now involved with the coordination and longer-term planning.
-We’ve now set up a provincial infrastructure work group.
+So we don’t only deliver infrastructures such as office buildings, schools, clinics and hospitals, but we also now involved with the coordination and longer-term planning.
+We’ve now set up a provincial infrastructure workgroup.
 This is very exciting work that seeks to achieve coordination of all infrastructure delivery in the province.

 Of special interest to you will be the property management dimension of our work.
 That is to provide and facilitate the provision of accommodation and management services to our client departments through planned property lifestyle.